-New and saved (on the PC) Setup Tables are accessed through the File; New or File; Open commands TECH TIP: It is usually best to communicate at the highest baud rate possible.
-For a direct or network connection that is 57,600 baud.
-If the logger is not already set to 57600, use the menu item Logger; Logger Baud Rate... to change the logger to 57,600.
+TECH TIP: It is usually best to communicate at the highest baud rate possible.
+For a direct or network connection, that is 57600 baud.
+If the logger is not already set to 57600, use the menu item Logger; Logger Baud Rate... to change the logger to 57600.
 You will then be prompted to update the PC baud rate as well.
 Click Match Baud Rates.
-Maximum modem communication speed is 14400 baud.

-respectively.
-To access a Setup Table in a logger, first connect the PC to the logger as described above and then use the menu command Logger; Retrieve Logger Setup Table to view, edit, save to disk or resend to the logger after modifying.
+New and saved (on the PC) Setup Tables are accessed through the File > New or File > Open commands respectively.
+To access a Setup Table in a logger, first connect the PC to the logger as described above and then use the menu command Logger > Retrieve Logger Setup Table to view, edit, save to disk or resend to the logger after modifying.

-When using File; New or File; Open the first window asks what kind of file you want to open or create.
+When using File > New or File > Open the first window asks what kind of file you want to open or create.
 Choose Setup Table File, then OK.